 Operating System: Windows, OS X

-Melodyne uses Polyphonic algorithm to identify and extract vocals from a song.
+Melodyne uses a Polyphonic algorithm to identify and extract vocals from a song.
 It is best for a stereo-mixed version.
 Let's learn how.

 How to Separate Vocals from Background Music in Melodyne